LottieAnning/LIFE4137/README.md

 ## pymol.sh

-Follow the instructions in this script to observe the RPS18 protein in the ribosome structure.
-To colour by hydrophobicity, this also requires the color_h.py script, written by Sian Bray
+Follow the instructions in this script to observe the RPS18 protein in the ribosome structure and colour by charge.

 # ```print('All Done!!')```